 Life insurance is also an excellent tool for accomplishing philanthropic goals while realizing other important financial objectives.
-Indeed, life insurance can empower individuals to make charitable gifts they never would have dreamed possible.
+Life insurance may even allow you to make charitable gifts you never would have dreamed possible.

 Emmett owns a $100,000 life insurance policy with a cash value of $40,000.
 No further premiums are due and he no longer needs the coverage.
-He can assure that we will receive $100,000 at his death by making us the beneficiary.
-Or he can transfer ownership of the policy to us now.
+He can ensure that we will receive $100,000 at his death by making us the beneficiary, or he can transfer ownership of the policy to us now.
 When he transfers ownership, Emmett receives an itemized charitable deduction equal to the lesser of his cost basis or the policy’s replacement value.

 Contact us for more information about gifts of life insurance.